 12 miles to construction site from intersection US 212 & WY 296

-The project is expected to require one season to complete.
+The project is expected to to be completed in early summer 2014.
 Construction updates distributed on Friday mornings throughout the travel season and posted to this website.The Federal Highway Administration, U.S. Forest Service, and National Park Service would like to thank you for your patience as we improve the Beartooth Highway!

 Heavy Equipment on the Highway

-Visitors to the Cooke City area may encounter heavy equipment on the Beartooth Highway as the Montana Department of Environmental Quality t a five-year, $24 million reclamation project for the McLaren Mine Mill just east of Yellowstone National Park.
+Visitors to the Cooke City area may encounter heavy equipment on the Beartooth Highway as the Montana Department of Environmental Quality works to complete a five-year, $24 million reclamation project for the McLaren Mine Mill just east of Yellowstone National Park.
 More information about the reclamation project can be found on-line at the Montana DEQ web site.